-The 25th Anniversary season of Jazz in June will serve as a transition year of independence.
-The event has grown from a promotional concert event to bring awareness and visitors to the Sheldon Museum of Art into its own cultural entity.
-Jazz in June is moving from being a Sheldon Museum of Art event to a UNL and community organization whose sole mission is to present the annual concert series.
+Jazz in June has grown from a promotional concert event to bring awareness and visitors to the Sheldon Museum of Art into its own cultural entity.
+Jazz in June has moved from being a Sheldon Museum of Art event to a UNL and community organization whose sole mission is to present the annual concert series.
 The organization is expanding community involvement by having an Advisory Board made up of both University staff and community representation.

 The audience served is a reflection of the Lincoln community.
 People of all ages, economic backgrounds and ethnic profiles attend the program.
 One of the objectives of Jazz in June is to serve diverse populations including community members who normally are unable to attend cultural programs.
 Community partnerships and outreach efforts will take place to maintain and increase diverse participation in the program.
 The total number of people served is estimated to over 20,000.

 The event that started out as a magnet for young art lovers and to share educational information about works in the Sheldon sculpture garden has become a Lincoln tradition.

 Kathy Piper, the former executive director of the Nebraska Art Association, was on the planning committee during the first Jazz in June, and she said the group had no idea what to expect for the first concert.
 The only promotion for the event was a batch of mailed postcards.